machanism-org/machai/ghostwriter/src/site/markdown/act.md

 These are literal command values: `AIFileProcessor.CONTINUE_SPECIAL_PROMPT_COMMAND` is `>`, and `AIFileProcessor.EXIT_SPECIAL_PROMPT_COMMAND` is `.`.
 Enter the character by itself after a response, not as part of a longer request.

 Interactive input requires an environment that supports it.
+The base `AIFileProcessor` does not read a console by itself: an embedding command-line or UI implementation must provide the next input.
 In a non-interactive execution environment, acts proceed without chat input; use a predefined non-interactive act when the task must run unattended.

+Interactive chat is also incompatible with multi-module parallel processing.
+When `gw.threads` is greater than `1`, `AIFileProcessor.processModulesMultiThreaded()` logs a warning and disables interactive mode before it starts worker threads.
+Use `gw.threads = 1` (or omit the setting) when the act needs a conversation.

 ## Inheritance, overrides, and defaults